dotlang/language/doc/RFE.md

 Language server
 probably but this is not part of core or syntax.

+N - Ability to import a module with only some functions or types.
+Covered in another item

+N - (covered elsewhere) If we allow types inside struct, it means we can import a whole module into a struct.
+And because no functions have same names, it might actually be useful and won't cause a serious problem.
+This can help with name conflicts.
+And also importing only part of a module.

+N - There is an argument about simplicity and map/seq types.
+Should they be built-in or not?
+Costs of having them outside core:
+	- We need ptr and byte type
+	- We need core support for memory allocation and dereferencing
+	- We won't have map/seq literals
+Costs of having them inside core:
+	- Extra notation
+	- It will be difficult to implement some specialised structures (e.g. special map or treemap or set ...)
+	- Confusion with generic types (argument: unless we use functions to generate types) Advantage of having them outside core:
+	- Less things in language spec (Argument: map/seq is not a very complicated subject and everybody needs them) Advantage of having them in core:
+	- more intuitive code

-? - Proposal:
+? - Proposal about generics:
 1. Allow functions to return types (generic data types)
 2. Use `[]` for map and sequence and bring them back in syntax (with their literals)
+q: what about specialised types? e.g. TreeMap, HashSet,...

+? - Proposal:
-3. Allow defining types inside a struct.
+1. Allow defining types inside a struct.
-4. Import a module into current module or as a struct using some special function
+2. Import a module into current module or as a struct using some special function
 ========
 All types must be compile time decidable.
 Struct defines a set of bindings that have the same purpose.